Linirby/SolarSystem/README.md

 # A Solar System Simulator
-With this program, we can add as many planete as we want everywhere in the solar system
+With this program, we can add planets anywhere in the solar system and see how they all interact with each other!